Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Provide sentence frames for students to utilize when writing their questions.

-- Have students work with a partner to practice asking questions using the five W's.
+- Have students work with a partner to practice asking questions using the 5 W's.

 - Collect students' half-sheets.
 Assess their understanding based on whether their questions make sense, whether their asking words are identified, whether their question marks are identified, and whether their sentences are properly written.

-- Beginning: Check that students are able to differentiate between the five W's.
+Beginning: Check that students are able to differentiate between the 5 W's.

 Review and closing(5 minutes)